huggingface/blog/opinion-classification-with-kili.md

 It simply imports the given `dataset` DataFrame to a project specified by project_id.

 We can see the arguments from docstring, we just need to pass our dataset along with the corresponding column names.
-I’ll just use the sample indices we get when we load the data.
+We’ll just use the sample indices we get when we load the data.
 And then voila, uploading the data is done!

 ```python
 dataset_path = '../data/processed/lowercase_cleaned_dataset.csv'